 Jaime R. Cerilli, PhD, MPM

-Jaime R. Cerilli, PhD, MPM, is assistant vice chancellor for strategic space planning and management, health sciences.
+Jaime R. Cerilli, PhD, MPM, is associate vice chancellor for strategic space planning and management, health sciences.
 The Office of Space Management, Health Sciences, was established in 2013 under Dr. Cerilli’s leadership to oversee and manage the maintenance, renovation, and expansion of the health sciences schools’ infrastructure and building space on campus and beyond.
 The office manages all capital construction projects, acts as a liaison with facilities management, anticipates and addresses space needs and requirements, and conducts strategic planning for more than 3 million square feet of health sciences research, teaching, and administrative space.

 Dr. Cerilli received her bachelor’s degree in public administration and communications from Pitt, her master’s in public policy and management from Carnegie Mellon University, and her doctorate from Pitt’s School of Education.